 New to sports betting or need a quick refresher on money lines and how they work?
 It’s the most basic bet you can make.
 You are simply placing a wager on which team/player will win a specific game or match.

 It’s one of the three basic ways to bet on sports.
-The other two being the point spread and total.
+The other two are the point spread and total.

 With the point spread, the books set a line on the game and you have to decide if a team will beat that number.
 The total is an over/under proposition, where you pick if the two teams (combined) will exceed the number or not.

-To understand why it’s difficult to profit long-term betting just the winner, we need to get a full appreciation on how the odds work.
+To understand why it’s difficult to profit from long-term betting just the winner, we need to get a full appreciation of how the odds work.

 Understanding How Money Line Odds Work